uber/cadence/common/archiver/README.md

 }
 ```

-4. The `archiver` package provides a utility class called `HistoryIterator` which is a wrapper of `HistoryReader`.
-Its usage is simpler than the `HistoryReader` given in the `BootstrapContainer`, so archiver implementations can choose to use it when reading workflow histories.
+4. The `archiver` package provides a utility class called `HistoryIterator` which is a wrapper of `HistoryManager`.
+Its usage is simpler than the `HistoryManager` given in the `BootstrapContainer`, so archiver implementations can choose to use it when reading workflow histories.
 Check the `historyIterator.go` file for more details.
 Sample usage can be found in the filestore historyArchiver implementation.

 5. The `archiver` package also provides some common error types and messages in `constants.go`.